-(Lesson continues on pg 50)
+(Lesson continues on pg 48)

-LA100 - ELECTRICITY FROM 100% RENEWABLE RESOURCES (continued)
+LA 100 - ELECTRICITY FROM 100% CLEAN ENERGY RESOURCES (continued)

-- 1. Explain that Los Angeles' goal is to provide 100% of electricity supply sources from renewable energy by as early as 2035, but will certainly be reaching the state mandated requirement of 2045.
-Then ask the class to name types of renewable energy.
+- 1. Explain that Los Angeles' goal is to provide 100% of electricity supply sources from renewable and clean energy as early as 2035 but will certainly be reaching that state mandated requirement by 2045.
+Then ask the class to name the types of renewable and clean energy.
 Write their answers on the board, and make sure the list includes solar, hydroelectric, wind, and geothermal.
 Discuss the characteristics these energy sources have in common. - 2.
-Share with students The Times daily eNewspaper.
-Ask students to look through the newspaper and find news stories, photographs, advertisements, or other items in the news that discuss renewable energy or show renewable energy sources being used.
+Share The Times daily eNewspaper with students.
+Ask students to look through the newspaper and find news stories, photographs and advertisements or other items in the news that discuss renewable or clean energy or show renewable or clean energy being used.
 Have students print out and save the items they find.
-Repeat this exercise over several days to ensure that students can collect a number of renewable energy news items. - 3.
+Repeat exercise over several days to ensure that students can collect a number of renewable or clean energy news items. - Have students print out and save the items they find.
+Repeat this exercise over several days to ensure that students can collect a number of renewable energy news items. - 4.
 Distribute LA100 worksheets.
-Have students write or paste their renewable energy items in the first column of the worksheet.
-Then have students fill in the second and third columns of their worksheets by naming the type of green power used and the way in which it was used for each item.
+Have students write or paste their renewable energy or clean energy items in the first column of the worksheet.
+Then have students fill in the second and third columns of their worksheets by naming the type of renewable or clean energy used and the way in which it was used for each item.
 For example, if a student's first item is an ad for a solar-powered watch, in column three the student should write "watch" and in column three "calculator."
 Check students' worksheets to make sure they are filled in correctly.

-4. Lead a class discussion of students' findings.
-Have students focus on the benefits of using renewable energy such as lack of pollution and no consumption of resources.
-Are there any negative aspects of using renewable energy?
+5. Lead a class discussion of students' findings.
+Have students focus on the benefits of using renewable or clean energy such as lack of pollution.
+Are there negative aspect of using renewable or clean energy?
 Is the cost comparable to fossil fuels for some or all uses?
 What conclusions can students draw based on the items they selected for their worksheets?

-Students can research DWP's renewable energy program.
-Note the two terms are technically interchangeable but at LADWP Green Power refers to a specific program where customers pay additional money allowing the utility to purchase more renewable energy.
-What kinds of renewable energy are they planning to provide?
-What are the plans to expand the use of renewable energy?
+Students can research DWP's renewable and clean energy program.
+What kinds of renewable or clean energy are they planning to provide?
+What are the plans to expand the use of renewable or clearn energy?